mbennett-labs/mbennett-labs.github.io/education/transcript.md

 - Term GPA: 2.750

 ### Prior Education
+- Associates in Health Science from Broom Community College
-- Coursework from Broome Community College
+- Certificate in Phlebotomy from Broom Community College
 - Coursework from Luzerne County Community College

 ---